 My tenacity has paid off in big ways.
 So will yours.
 Be patient, and know that it is a slow process to build a fundraising program that is long-term and sustainable.

 Although not all of my travelers participate in fundraising, those who do usually go big.
-Students who participate are able to pay half (if not more) of their tour cost through fundraising and have been able to travel to Peru, Nicaragua, China, Europe, and Tanzania.
+Students who participate are able to pay half (if not more) of their tour cost through fundraising and have been able to experience a tour to Peru, Nicaragua, China, Europe, and Tanzania.
 These fundraising efforts have helped me establish a scholarship fund, which allows me to provide even more money to students in need.

 You may be asking yourself as you prepare for your next trip, ‘Why should I fundraise?’
 But you should really be asking yourself, ‘Why wouldn’t I?’